 Zekari Pass: Ultimate 4wd destination

-Zekari Pass is a high mountain pass at an elevation of 2.157m (7,076ft) above the sea level, located on the border of Imereti and Samtskhe-Javakheti regions, in Georgia.
+Zekari Pass is a high mountain pass at an elevation of 2.157m (7,076ft) above sea level, located on the boundary between Imereti and Samtskhe-Javakheti regions, in Georgia.

 Zekari pass